fetis/30-seconds-of-angular/snippets/router-custom-preloading.md

 There are 2 strategies provided by **@angular/router**: `PreloadAllModules` and `NoPreloading` strategies.
 The last one is enabled by default, only preloading lazy modules on demand.

-We can override this behavior by providing custom preloading strategy.

-In the example below we preload all included modules if the connection is good.
+We can override this behavior by providing custom preloading strategy: In the example below we preload all included modules if the connection is good.

 ```typescript
 import { Observable, of } from 'rxjs';